MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

     1. Connect to the PC and open Advanced Recovery Companion.

     1. Flash the HoloLens 2 to the default build.

-## Display
-### Holograms don't look good

-If your holograms are unstable, jumpy, or don't look right, try:

-- Cleaning your device visor and sensor bar on the front of your HoloLens.
-- Increasing the light in your room.
-- Walking around and looking at your surroundings so that HoloLens can scan them more completely.
-- Calibrating your HoloLens for your eyes.
-Go to **Settings** > **System** > **Utilities**.
-Under **Calibration**, select **Open Calibration**.

-### Reporting issues where Holograms are unstable or don't look right

-1. Please record and a [Mixed Reality Capture video](holographic-photos-and-videos.md#capture-a-mixed-reality-video) of the issue.
-This video can be later uploaded through Feedback Hub as an attached file.
-1. Enable full telemetry via the **Settings** app -> **Privacy** -> **Diagnostics & feedback** and under **Optional diagnostics data** ensure the toggle is set to **On**
-1. Get the latest hologram scale and stability fixes by updating to the latest [Windows Holographic OS, (20H2 or higher)](hololens-release-notes.md#windows-holographic-version-20h2).
-After updating perform the following:
-    1. Remove all Holograms via **Settings** app -> **System** -> **Holograms** -> then select **Remove all holograms** and start with a fresh map.
-    1. Create a new map of your space by wearing the HoloLens and walking around your room and looking at all areas and surfaces in the space.
-Do this for 2-3 minutes.
-    1. Perform IPD calibration.
-Go to **Settings** > **System** > **Utilities**.
-Under **Calibration**, select **Open Calibration**.
-    1. Re-test the scenario and see if it still persists.
-1. If updating does not fix the issue, please file a [Feedback Hub issue](hololens-feedback.md).
-After you've filled feedback you can use the **Share** button, to create an easy to share link that can be sent when contacting support.

-#### I can't place holograms or see holograms that I previously placed

-If HoloLens can't map or load your space, it enters Limited mode and you won't be able to place holograms or see holograms that you've placed.
-Here are some things to try:

-- Make sure that there's enough light in your environment so HoloLens can see and map the space.
-- Make sure that you're connected to a Wi-Fi network.
-If you're not connected to Wi-Fi, HoloLens can't identify and load a known space.
-- If you need to create a new space, connect to Wi-Fi, then restart your HoloLens.
-- To see if the correct space is active, or to manually load a space, go to **Settings** > **System** > **Spaces**.
-- If the correct space is loaded and you're still having problems, the space may be corrupt.
-To fix this issue, select the space, then select **Remove**.
-After you remove the space, HoloLens starts to map your surroundings and create a new space.

 ## Emulator
 ### The HoloLens emulator isn't working